electron-plumber/electron-big-book/docs/math/0 Core Courses/32 Chapter10 introduction to probability.md

   __(3)__ The result of the experiment __can't be determined in advance__, only __the set of all possible outcomes is known__.
 - Such an experiment is called a random experiment, abbreviated as $E$.

-## 2. Random Event
+## 2.Random Event
 - An event __that may or may not occur__ under certain conditions is called __a random event__.
 It is commonly denoted as $\boldsymbol{A, B, C},\cdots$.
 - Event = experiment + specified outcome
   - $=$ specified outcome: occurrence (success).
   - $\ne$ specified outcome: non-occurrence (failure).
     - $\lt \lor \gt$ specified outcome: non-occurrence (failure).

-## 3. Basic Event, Certain Event, Impossible Event
+## 3.Basic Event, Certain Event, Impossible Event
 - __A single-point set composed of one sample point__ is called __a basic event__,
   also known as __a sample point__.
   __The sample space contains all sample points__.